rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 aforementioned types, tf2 uses transforms only...) so this is not a major issue.

-The main difficulty lies in supporting ROS topics and services For your code, we ended up using templates for our internal data structures and add some macros to generate the user classes.
+The main difficulty lies in supporting many ROS topics and services For our code, we ended up using templates for our internal data structures and add some macros to generate the vtk user classes.
 These macros use template specialization and add some methods to create a C++ class that can be used within Slicer (including the Python bindings generation).

+To make life easier we also added a code generator that can create a vtk object mimicking a ROS message.
+The code generator will also create the overloaded conversion methods (``vtkSlicerToROS2` and `vtkROS2ToSlicer`) as well as code to call all the macros required to create the publisher or subscriber node.
+The macro ``generate_ros2_nodes`` is used in `MRML/CMakeLists.txt` and one can add new ROS messages types.
+New publisher and subscriber nodes will be available after the SlicerROS2 module is recompiled.

 Coordinate Systems and Units
 ============================